GideonFlynn/FSND-Linux-Server-Configuration/README.md

 - SQLAlchemy to connect Python with PSQL;
 - Jinja as templating engine
 - OAuth2 as user authentication/registration
-- It's protected against malicious actions and has rate-limiting - made possible by using Redis
 - Has it's own API

 _____